plesiczka04/PIASR_Robots/README.md

         ros2 run python_controllers

 Add a space to the end of the command and press tab to see a list of files.
 The file names give a rough description of what they do.
+Then use

+        ros2 run python_controllers competition

+To run the competition.py file for example.